hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 ## Lab reports

 Later in the semester, a typewritten report will be assigned as post-lab summary and reflection.
 There will be total of six (6) typewritten reports.
 Four regular experiments and two practicals.
 I will use a grading system that allows for revision and resubmission that gives you multiple attempts to demonstrate the level of learning you achieved.
 Lab reports will be evaluated using a rubric that classifies the work with marks of *Satisfactory* (S) *Progressing* (P), or *Incomplete* (I).
 Work marked as *Satisfactory* will receive full credit.
 Reports marked as *Incomplete* or *Progressing* can be revised and resubmitted before the grade becomes final.
 Each student can re-submit up to two reports (or one report twice) without point reduction.
-Additional revisions will carry be at a cost of point reduction.
+Additional revisions will be at a cost of point reduction.
 Details of the process of revision and resubmission will be discussed in class.

 ## Quizzes